riagupta06/DesignPaaternsInJava/src/main/resources/Builder Design Pattern.md

 ## **Need**  **for Builder Design Pattern**

-Let&#39;s consider a case where we have entity that contains a lot of attributes
+Let&#39;s consider a case where we have entity that contains a lot of attributes.

-1. In case of too many parameters of a single object, some may be optional and some required.
+1. In case of too many parameters of a single object where some may be optional and some required.
 In that case we would require to create multiple constructors (constructor overloading).
 2. Or we would be forced to send NULL for optional, not required parameters.
 3. Also, in case of same types of parameters, we would need to maintain order of parameters.